Minds (social network): Deradicalization

-Ottman has said that he opposes removing hate speech and other objectionable content from Minds because he believes it can draw more attention to it, and that he opposes deplatforming extremists because he believes it only serves to push people towards more "other darker corners of the internet".
+Ottman has said that he opposes removing hate speech and other objectionable content from Minds because he believes this can draw more attention to such content, and that he opposes deplatforming extremists because he believes it only serves to push people towards more "other darker corners of the internet".
 In a 2019 statement to Vice, Minds executives expressed their belief that "free expression and transparency as the antidote to radicalization, violence, and extremism".

 Minds has partnered with Daryl Davis on a deradicalization project called "Change Minds".
 Davis is a Black R&B musician who also engages with members of the Ku Klux Klan to try to convince them to leave and disavow the group.
 Davis has said he hopes to use Minds to teach people how to engage civilly with one another even when they hold opposing views.

 Users

 Minds told Business Insider it had experienced 60 million visits in 2015.
 In 2018, Wired said that Minds had 1 million users in total, 110,000 of whom were active in a given month.
 In May 2020, Minds reported having more than 2.5 million registered users and 300,000 monthly active users.

 According to The Guardian, Minds is one of a group of alt-tech websites "whose light touch in content moderation is presented as a commitment to free speech", which has led conservatives to create accounts on the platform to use in the event of bans from more restrictive sites.
-In January 2021, the New York Times reported that YouTube and Facebook removed tens of thousands of Trump supporters and white supremacists from their platforms, and that Minds was among the alternative apps those users adopted.
+In January 2021, The New York Times reported that YouTube and Facebook removed tens of thousands of Trump supporters and white supremacists from their platforms, and that Minds was among the alternative apps those users adopted.